smukov/smukov.github.io/_posts/2016-3-19-Tree-Hierarchy-Part-1.md

 ### Conclusion

-This was just a quick overivew of the whole setup that I'll cover in great details over the coming weeks.
+This was just a quick overview of the whole setup that I'll cover in great details over the coming weeks.
 Stay tuned for more.